 TO: Horsham District Council - Planning Dept LOCATION: Land to the South of Broadbridge Way Broadbridge Heath DESCRIPTION: Full Planning Application for the erection of 89no. residential dwellings comprising dwellings (54no.) and apartments (35no.), 36% affordable homes, creation of new vehicular access on to Sergent Way, provision of public open space, landscaping and drainage solutions REFERENCE: DC/25/0894 RECOMMENDATION: Holding objection / modification RECOMMENDATION: 2nd Response in Red Objection maintained, as modification is still needed to address Root Protection Area conflicts and concerns.
-RECOMMENDATION: 3rd response in green Advice / Holding objection withdrawn RECOMMENDATION: 4th response in orange Advice SUMMARY OF COMMENTS & RECOMMENDATION: The submitted Arboricultural method statement and Tree protection plan are a fair assessment of the tree-related impacts of the development proposals at the site.
+SUMMARY OF COMMENTS &amp; RECOMMENDATION: The submitted Arboricultural method statement and Tree protection plan are a fair assessment of the tree-related impacts of the development proposals at the site.
 However, some modification to the site layout is needed to address Root Protection Area conflicts and likely future resident pressure due to poor tree-to-build relationships post-development.